tq-systems/meta-tq/meta-tq/doc/README.TQMa7x.md

   `tq-image-small-[debug]` are intended for demonstration of howto generate a system running from SPI-NOR.
 This does not make any claims on feature / functional completeness.
 * U-Boot: USB dual role port (X5) is tested in U-Boot in peripheral mode only.
+* U-Boot: HSIC USB port (X4) can only be initialized once.
+Subsequent resets won't detect devices on this Hub.
 * U-Boot: A POR might fail even if main power supply is disconnected, when running with USB dual role port (X5) connected to PC / HUB with powered VBUS.
 * Environment of U-Boot v2023.04 was reworked to use variable names that conforms with